thiras/metabase-docker-compose/README.md

 - [Roadmap](#roadmap)

 ## Prepering
-First, you need to create docker secrets files:
+First, you need to create `.env` file;
 ```
-openssl rand -base64 16 > mb.secret
-openssl rand -base64 16 > postgres_password.secret
-openssl rand -base64 16 > pgadmin_password.secret
+cp .env.example .env
 ```

+Then, you need to change passwords at `.env` file.
 Do not forget adjust `JAVA_TIMEZONE` environment according to your timezone.
 You should also adjust `PGADMIN_DEFAULT_EMAIL` variable with your email.

 ## Run
 ```